OliverMensahDev/Infrastructure-Application-Domain-Layered-Architecture/README.md

 This folder contains the codes for various use cases of the application.
 These are called services.
 It has a service for creating an ebook, creating ebook order, listing all available ebooks and showing a single ebook

 ### Domain Directory
 This contains code that represent entities interacting with the database and their repositories

 ### Repositories Directory
 Provides the implementation details of repositories of Domain entities

+### Infrastructure Directory
+Currently, the controllers of Laravel forms my Infrastructure layer.
+Not that sure if that's the right approach

 ### Sample database structure used here